AmandaEMK/project-one/README.md

 ## UX

 The target audience of this site is fans (and potential fans) of The Monkees, of which many are not digital natives.
 I therefore wanted to make a easy to use, fast loading, no-frills one page website with a clean UX that anyone could navigate either on desktop, tablet or a smartphone.
-I made the wireframes with desktop in mind, but the goal was always to make the website look good and funtion well on all major devices.
-I made it responsive by making sure to use percentages instead of px whenever possible, and using Bootstrap columns for the layout.
+I made the wireframes with desktop in mind as default.
+As I was going along though, I switched over to a mobile first approach, which led to a few design changes.

 ### User stories